ravir4/DevOpsInsights/insights_risk.md

    * For the environment, if the tests are running in build stage, select only the build environment.
 If the tests are running in the deployment stage, select the deploy environment and specify the environment name.
 Two values are supported: `STAGING` and `PRODUCTION`.

    * For the **Result File Location** field, specify the result file's location.
 If the test doesn't generate a result file, leave this field empty.
-The plugin uploads a default result file that is based on the status of current test job.
+The plug-in uploads a default result file that is based on the status of current test job.

    These images show example configurations: